 For information on booking campsites and important dates visit the Alberta Parks website.
 Be prepared to book as soon as the dates open up especially if you’re trying to score a summer weekend.

-The hike from Elbow Lake to Rae Glacier
+Elbow Lake to Rae Glacier hike

-Continue anti-clockwise around the east shore of Elbow Lake to reach the turnoff to Rae Glacier.
+Continue counter-clockwise around the east shore of Elbow Lake to reach the turnoff to Rae Glacier.
 There isn’t any signage but there is a piece of flagging tape.
 The intersection is about halfway along the length of the lake.

 Turn right onto a rocky trail heading northeast.
 Follow the path up a rib.
 At the top there are some pretty views of three mountains – Rae, Tombstone and Alpaca.